Riduidel/gaedo/gaedo-blueprints/src/site/markdown/2_gaedo_generic_storage.md

 Previous document explained with a lot of details how it was possible to store POJOs ina graph using gaedo.
-This document focuses on the opposite approach : how to start from a pre-existing graph and have it transformed into "'usable" Java objects.
+This document focuses on the opposite approach : how to start from a pre-existing graph and have it transformed into "'usable" Java objects

+# Don't read that ! #

+**Since gaedo 0.6, all this has been removed (it was slow, bugged as hell and an obvious pain in the ass).**

 ## An example graph ##